saschazepter/hg-git/hggit/help/git.rst

 Basic Use
 ---------

-You can clone a Git repository from Hg by running `hg clone <url> [dest]`.
+You can clone a Git repository from Mercurial by running `hg clone <url> [dest]`.
 For example, if you were to run::

  $ hg clone git://github.com/schacon/hg-git.git

-Hg-Git would clone the repository and convert it to an Hg repository for you.
+Hg-Git would clone the repository and convert it to a Mercurial repository for you.
 There are a number of different protocols that can be used for Git repositories.
 Examples of Git repository URLs include::